 - In Entrapment, Sean Connery's character said this word for word unto Ving Rhames' character when his relationship with Catherine Zeta Jones' character was questioned.

-- Ghostbusters.
+- Ghostbusters (1984).
 Peter Venkman denies that a ghost-possessed Dana is his girlfriend.
-He claims to find her interesting, they share a lot of interests and she sleeps over the covers.
+He claims to only find her interesting because she is a client and she sleeps above her covers.

 - In How the Grinch Stole Christmas!, when Cindy Lou is interviewing adults about the Grinch: